 The best ways to get this vitamin are in foods such as green leafy vegetables (kale, turnip greens, cabbage, spinach and broccoli), peas and green beans.
 About 10 percent of the vitamin K we absorb is made from good bacteria in the colon.

 Regular weight-bearing exercise stimulates bones and makes them stronger.
-Try exercises such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, skateboarding, soccer and weight training to build bones.
+Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, skateboarding, soccer and weight training to build bones.
 While swimming and bicycling are great for cardiovascular health, they are not weight-bearing.
 If these are your child's preferred sports, encourage them to do weight-bearing activities too.

-Avoid These Bad-for-Bone Actions
+Be Mindful of These Bad-for-Bone Actions

 Just as important as what kids do to promote bone health is what they don't do.
 Bone health can be compromised in these critical years by: